List of Orange Is the New Black characters: Gloria Mendoza

 Gloria Mendoza (played by Selenis Leyva) – Red's opposite number among the Hispanic and Latina inmates, though with no organized crime connections.
 She is a mother of two boys.
-She organizes domino games and looks out for the other inmates, either by giving advice or by performing Santeria spells (which she refers to as "Catholic plus") for them.
+She organizes domino games and looks out for the other inmates, either by giving advice or by performing Santería spells (which she refers to as "Catholic plus") for them.
 She is often critical of Daya's inability to speak Spanish but still accepts her as one of her own.
 Despite this, she tricks Daya into drinking a concoction that makes her feel sick, at the request of Aleida.
 When Red is put under investigation after her smuggling operation's cover is blown, Gloria becomes the new head cook, and some inmates prefer her breakfast cooking.
 Red tries to sabotage Gloria's kitchen operations, but fails to discourage her replacement.
 At the end of the first season, it is shown that Gloria is starving out Red in a similar way that Red did to Piper at the beginning of the series.

 During the second season, her backstory reveals that she was a frequent victim of domestic abuse.
 As she was planning to run from her abusive boyfriend, she was arrested for fraud for allowing customers to exchange food stamps for money at the store she ran and keeping some of the money for herself.
 She is shown as compassionate and easily susceptible to other's feelings, as she forgave her boyfriend repeatedly, and fell for Vee's charms at the beginning of the season.
 Upon learning that Norma is plotting to poison Vee, Gloria convinces her to use Santeria to get back at her instead.
 She also spends the initial part of the season competing with Aleida to be a motherly figure to Daya, but after embarrassing her in front of Bennett, she realizes that it is a job they both do well.